 … but some will.

-I’ve had several people write to me to say they hadn’t enjoyed a book as much as they have Magicians Impossible.
+I’ve had several people write to say they hadn’t enjoyed a book as much as they have Magicians Impossible.
 Some said it broke them out of a book-reading rut.
 Some found it the perfect escape for a period in their lives when they were struggling.
-One reader even enjoyed it so much she bought 4 signed hardcovers to give out as Christmas gifts.
+One reader even enjoyed it so much she bought 4 signed hardcovers from me to give out as Christmas gifts.
 All of them want a sequel (that’s St. Martins’ decision, not mine, sorry).
 And the positive reviews have far outnumbered the negatives.
 So for every negative there’s bound to be more than a few positives, which are great odds.
+But …

 Don’t read the reviews though …